edmundhung/conform/docs/api/react/future/useControl.md

 Current file array derived from the control payload.

-### `defaultValue: Payload | null | undefined`
+### `defaultValue: DefaultValue | null | undefined`

 Current default value for the base control.

-For structured controls, this is the value you typically pass to [`BaseControl`](./BaseControl).

 ### `payload: Payload | null | undefined`

-Current logical value derived from the registered base control(s).
+Current value derived from the registered base control(s).

-For simple text-like inputs, this often matches `value`.
-For structural controls, this is reconstructed from descendant fields under the registered fieldset name.
+For native form controls, this often matches the element's `value`.
+For structural controls, this is reconstructed from descendant fields under the registered `<fieldset>` name and then parsed if `parse` is provided.

 ### `formRef: React.RefObject<HTMLFormElement | null>`